VTwin90/UN-PERFECT-DATE/README.md

 The images is consistent of:
 1. Characters, which the developer has created through Pixton.
 2. Backgrounds, which is taken from Unsplash.
-3. Mobile, which the developer has created through Figma.
+3. Mobile, which the developer has created through a mix of TextingStory Chat Story Maker, Canva and Figma.

 ### **Typography**